Clever/understream/README.md

   * [`fromString`](#fromArray)
   * [`toArray`](#toArray)

-2. Functions that take a Readable stream and transform its data:
+2. Functions that take a Readable stream and transform its data, returning a new readable stream:

   * [`each`](#each)

-3. Functions that allow you to create chains of transformations
+3. Functions that allow you to create chains of transformations:

   * [`chain`](#chain)
   * [`value`](#value)